 Holidays

-Students in practicum are not required to complete practicumpracticum hours during the University’s calendar for holidays and breaks.
-However should the student elect not to complete practicumpracticum hours during that time, they must identify a plan to make up those hours during that same semester.
+Students in practicum are not required to complete practicum hours during the University’s calendar for holidays and breaks.
+However should the student elect not to complete practicum hours during that time, they must identify a plan to make up those hours during that same semester.
 Approval of this must be given by the Director of Field Education and the Practicum Instructor.

-When the practicumpracticum agency observes holidays, students assigned to those agencies will conform with agency policy, however, the student will not be able to count missed practicumpracticum hours toward the practicum hours when the agency is closed for holidays.
+When the practicum agency observes holidays, students assigned to those agencies will conform with agency policy, however, the student will not be able to count missed practicum hours toward the practicum hours when the agency is closed for holidays.
 The student is expected to make up those hours during the same semester.